gillislinde/intro-dh-portfolio-gillislinde/_exercises/variables_strings_numbers.md

 ---
 layout: page
 title: Variables, Strings, and Numbers
-description: This notebook has code aboutu variables, strings, and numbers
+description: This notebook has code about variables, strings, and numbers
 ---

 # Heading 1